bdittmer-godaddy/if/README.md

 A Love Seat is an enterable supporter in the Living Room.]
 A Living Room Fireplace is a scenery in the Living Room.
 The description is "The fireplace hasn't been used in years.
 There is a slight draft coming from the outside."

 A Lawn Furniture Couch is an enterable supporter in the Living Room.
 The description is "Though first done as a joke, the annual tradition of bringing in the Lawn Furniture has stuck.
-Surprising it is the most comfortable couch in the house.".
+Surprising it is the most comfortable couch in the house.[line break][line break]You spot something sticking out from underneath the cushion.".
 A Cushion is an enterable supporter on the Lawn Furniture Couch.

 The Skeleton Key is a object.
 The description is "This is a Skeleton Key.
 It looks like the Alpha key from Locke an Key."